Sinogram upsampling using Primal-Dual UNet for undersampled CT and radial MRI reconstruction: Introduction

 \subsection{Contributions}

 This paper improves the state-of-the-art Primal-Dual network with the novel Primal-Dual UNet model in terms of accuracy and speed of reconstruction.
 The proposed method has been evaluated for the task of sparse CT reconstruction for three different sparsity levels: 4, 8, and 16, and has been compared against three deep learning based baseline models.
 Moreover, this research also shows the potential of using sparse CT reconstruction techniques for reconstructing undersampled radially-acquired MRI by performing spoke-wise 1-dimensional inverse fast Fourier transform as a pre-processing step.
 The proposed method, as well as three other sparse CT reconstruction techniques (including two deep learning based methods) and a well-established deep learning based MRI reconstruction model, are compared for the task of undersampled MRI reconstruction for acceleration factors 8 and 16 using two different datasets of two different organs, containing two different MRI contrasts.
+In terms of evaluating the final results, this paper not only evaluates the overall image quality, but also evaluates the image quality for three regions-of-interest: liver, kidneys, and spleen.
+Finally, evaluations were performed by comparing the performance of the proposed method against the baselines in the presence of a needle - without explicitly training the models with needles.
+These additional evaluations are performed to demonstrate the suitability of this approach in clinical scenarios - for routine scans, as well as image-guided interventions.